Kondziela/stock-alert/README.md

  - add file token.js with your https://www.tiingo.com/ token in root path module.exports = "YOUR TOKEN"

-Application is deployed on heroku.com
+Application is deployed on heroku.com.
+Logs: heroku logs --app arti-stock-cheeki-breeki --tail

 Current use metrics:
  - check if current price is in 10% of the lowest close prices in last year